 Besides the basic SEO features Wix gives you, you can also add social share images, titles, and descriptions.
 It’s also possible to add structured data markups and additional tags.

 Wix’s native blogging tool is pretty cool, but don’t expect it to wow you, especially if blogging is important to you.
 Thankfully, Wix allows integration with different apps, which means you can opt for DropInBlog instead.

 DropInBlog is a user-friendly and super easy-to-use blogging solution that’ll fit into your website design seamlessly and make blogging a breeze.
 DropInBlog can be easily integrated with Wix, and you can find it on Wix’s App Market.
 There’s a 14-day free trial, so try it out and see how you like it.

 Resources and Support

 Wix is great at providing help.
 When you’re in the editor, you’ll notice question marks scattered in several places on the UI where you can click and get help with anything you need.
-Wix hooks you up with articles from the Help Center and displays them in a small and neat box on the side.
+Wix then connects you to relevant articles from the Help Center and displays them in a small and neat box on the side.

 For anything else, you can peruse their Help Center, where you’ll find tons of detailed and helpful tutorials and guides on anything you need help with.
 Their blog is also a good source of informational content and a lot of helpful tips.

-What we also like about Wix is their vast selection of resources to learn from, which is great if you’re a beginner.
-Wix Learn is a learning platform where you’ll find tutorials and free courses on a number of topics, such as blogging, site building, SEO, digital marketing, etc. You can even attend webinars with professionals in their fields and learn from their experience.
+What we also like about Wix is its vast selection of resources to learn from, which is great if you’re a beginner.
+Wix Learn is a learning platform where you’ll find tutorials and free courses on a number of topics, such as blogging, site building, SEO, and digital marketing.
+You can even attend webinars with professionals in their fields and learn from their experience.

 Who Is Wix For?